IPLit/clinic-config-indiadistro/README.md

 2. Backup of OpenMRS DB with pre-loaded CIEL Concepts and checksums of masterdata/configuration are maintained in [bahmni-scripts](https://github.com/Bahmni/bahmni-scripts/tree/master/demo/db-backups/1.0.0-lite) repository

 3. Whenever we are loading the CIEL zip for the first time we would need a restart of openmrs to retire duplicate diagnosis concepts from CIEL

+### Transifex:

+Currently, both clinic-config and default-config sharing the same transifex configuration.
+This need to fixed in the future, have to create separate configuration for clinic-config.
+Because, these are technically different config folders.
+They may have same files right now, but as time progresses, they can easily deviate.